j6turner/Album-Organizer/README.md

 sinatra-contrib
 ```

-If you want to run the included Gemfile, enter the following statements into
+To run the included Gemfile, enter the following statements into
 the command line:
 ```ruby
 gem install bundler